 I've named these vendors in the Consumer's Guide.
 (Again, see the Resources lesson.)
 So please, take the time to review it and the other materials you downloaded in the Resources.

-So, to recap, the keys to building the foundation for a successful book are:
+The keys to building the foundation for a successful book are: